mylokaye/AI-Email-Review/README.md

 ### Option 2: ChatGPT Projects

 1. Open Projects
-2. Paste the full CX Strategy Module prompt into Instructions
+2. Paste the full Asset Review Module prompt into Instructions
 3. Use the invocation format shown below

 ---